What is psikat?

 MIX 0–100% 30% Dry/wet balance

-The TIME dropdown offers subdivisions from 1/32 to 1/4, including dotted and triplet variants.
-Selecting FREE reveals the MS slider for manual delay time in milliseconds.
+TIME offers subdivisions from 1/32 to 1/4, including dotted and triplet variants.

 Keyboard Shortcuts